Mike-Honey/co2-levels/README.md

 ## Calendar Data

 Calendar data can also be integrated in .ics (iCalendar) format.
 This can be produced from most Calendar tools, e.g. using Outlook (for Windows), use the File / Save Calendar menu option.
+Outlook has limited filters when you produce an iCalendar (.ics) file, so the easiest method may be to create a separate Calendar (within Outlook) for your CO2 entries.

 An [Excel template file](https://github.com/Mike-Honey/co2-levels/raw/main/co2-levels-data-file-template.xlsx) is available to allow those who wish to gather their data manually to provide it in an acceptable format.